amaulap2/Datastory/_includes/parts/best_finding_2.md

 # Type-2 Bot Analysis

-### Is there a correlation between the number of days os suspicious activity and the lifetime of an account ?
+### Is there a correlation between the number of days of suspicious activity and the lifetime of an account?

-First, it is important to define what do we call lifetime.
-And we'll see that the definition is important and gives different insights.
+First, it’s important to define what we mean by *lifetime*.
+The definition we choose plays a crucial role, as it can provide us with different insights into user behavior.

 ## 1. Lifetime of Bots

-We explored the **lifetime of bots** using three different calculations to understand their activity duration and derive meaningful insights about their behavior.
+We explored the **lifetime of bots** using three different calculations to understand how long they are active and to derive meaningful insights about their behavior.
 Below is an explanation of each approach.

 ### 1.1 First day of commenting – Last day of commenting
 - **Definition**: The time between the very first day a bot left a comment (whether suspicious or not) and the last day it left a comment.